slonigiraf/whitepaper/slonigiraf/ENG.md

 | Rest world  | 2,911,807,000 | 26.51% | 771,920,036   |
 | TOTAL       | 7,909,294,917 |        | 1,966,096,793 |

 *Table 1.
 Target audience (7-21 years old people).
-The value of 7-21 strata percent for rest world was calculated as an average for countries from the list above.*
+The value of 7-21 strata percent for the rest world was calculated as an average for the countries from the list above.*

 ### Work force price